johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

 We got lots of help from the [kafka user list](http://mail-archives.apache.org/mod_mbox/kafka-users/) while discovering the problem and figuring out a fix.
 We hope that open-sourcing our solution to the problem is our way of giving back to the community.
-Also, we're hoping the community will continue to improve on our solution.
-(Pull requests always welcome!)
+Also, we're hoping the community will continue to improve on our solution   (Pull requests always welcome!).
 We'd love to add an api for _exactly once_ processing, and also some tools for monitoring the progress of your kafka consumers.
 Hopefully something similar will even make it into the standard api with kafka 0.9, [currently scheduled for release next April](https://cwiki.apache.org/confluence/display/KAFKA/Future+release+plan).